Marc MacYoung?

 It's often referred to:

-That last stage usually occurs while you're thinking about something else.
-It's when something is so ingrained that you 'just do it' and don't even have to think about executing the mechanics correctly.
+That last stage usually occurs while you're thinking about another part of the situationMost.
+But that only happens when something is so ingrained that you 'just do it' and don't even have to think about executing the mechanics correctly.

 The key word here is 'think.'
 The fact is conscious thought is really, really slow.
 Once you get skilled at something a lot of what is going on is happening in your faster subconscious.
 A BIG part of what people call 'muscle memory' is that you are unconsciously processing information to pick the right answer.
 It's not your muscles, the real work is happening between your ears.